NREL/AeroMesh/docs/source/parameters.rst

       - Optional
     * - filetype
       - The file type of the GMESH output.
 By default, the output will be a .msh file.
       - Yes.
+    * - type
+      - Box by default.
+Can be set to cylinder for a cylindrical outer domain (or a circle in 2D).
+      - Yes.
     * - x_range
       - The minimum and maximum x-coordinates that define the meshing domain.